Myers Industries (MYE) versus The Competition Critical Review

 Summary

-Myers Industries beats its competitors on 8 of the 15 factors compared.
+Myers Industries beats its peers on 8 of the 15 factors compared.

 Myers Industries, Inc. engages in the manufacture and trade of polymer products.
 It operates through the Material Handling and Distribution business segments.
 The Material Handling segment designs, manufactures, and markets a variety of plastic and metal products.
 The Distribution segment offers tools, equipment, and supplies used for tire, wheel, and under vehicle service on passenger, heavy truck, and off-road vehicles.
 The company was founded by Louis Myers and Meyer Myers in 1933 and is headquartered in Akron, OH.